 Currently, tics that are not due to medications or other medical conditions are categorized as one of three types 1) Tourette syndrome; 2) a persistent (chronic) motor or vocal tic disorder; and 3) a provisional tic disorder.
 Our article on diagnosing tic disorders explains the criteria for each of these.

 ACN Latitudes urges families to explore the causes and possible triggers of symptoms rather than simply accept a diagnosis or label for the tics.
 We are the lead organization investigating and promoting the role of the environment in tic disorders.

 Related articles are shown below.
 If you don’t find what you’re looking for, you can search using the box at the upper right of the page or browse our forums.

 Tics are common symptoms that occur on a continuum: They can be a minor temporary nuisance or chronic, severe and debilitating.
 ACN Latitudes recommends consultation with a neurologist or other qualified physician for a definitive […]

 Winter holidays should be a source of joy, but between the treats, allergens, and new electronic “toys,” many experience just the opposite.
 Allergens in the home can include fresh trees, special occasion scented candles and […]

 An advisory board member, Dr. Robbins answered this question received from a reader: “My son is almost 8 years old.
 He had a terrible fever and flu-like symptoms for a week and a half with […]

-Many people with Tourette syndrome report that there are foods, other items, or situations that make their tics worse.
-But how can this be, if Tourette syndrome is a “genetic” condition?
-Research confirms that Tourette […]
+The causes of tics go way beyond genetics.
+Learn what you can do to relieve them.
+Many people with Tourette syndrome report that there are foods, other items, or situations that make their tics worse. […]

 At times, patients have gone to physicians with symptoms similar to Tourette syndrome, when the underlying cause of the symptoms was Lyme disease.
 Lyme has also been linked to some cases of autism (see below). […]